mkumar83/react-todo-sample-app/README.md

 ## Details

-Intent is to create a Simple React App - for learning to build a simple CRUD Application.
+Intent is to create a Simple React App - that can be a base app to create enterprise grade Frontend Web Application

 ## Tech Stack